 Like petroleum, we also don't fully understand how coal deposits are created, nor how long the processes involved actually take.
-We don't really know anything -- which is fine, as no one's expected to know everything.
-But to pretend that you do while manufacturing myths to control the price over something you don't understand... well.
-Greed is a time-honored human institution.
+Factually, we don't really know anything -- which is fine, as no one's expected to know everything.
+But to pretend that you do while manufacturing myths to control the price over something you don't understand... well, greed is a time-honored human institution.

 Why do you care?
-Because this flies in the face of oil company and energy analyst and wall street and governmental dogma, misinformation that's been propagated for over 50 years -- esp. in terms of the, "Peak Oil," bugaboo.
-There will be no Peak Oil, despite all the fear that's generating book sales.
-This is disinformation, designed to coerce you into buying yet another paradigm -- yet another time-honored human institution.
-We might eventually use more oil than can be produced, but if we scale back and be smarter about how we use it, as Da-da hopes you're all doing, there should be plenty of oil till energy concerns decide to unveil the other energy sources they've no doubt had under wraps for years, waiting to make money off them.
-Yes, Da-da just said that oil is a renewable resource, because it is, if we're careful.
-Alas, corporations have more rights than people, and live longer, and will tell you the "truth," only when it suits their bottom lines.
+Because this flies in the face of oil company and energy analyst and wall street and governmental dogma, misinformation that's been propagated for over 50 years to change the prices of things -- esp. in terms of the "Peak Oil" bugaboo.
+There is no Peak Oil, despite all the fear that's generating book sales.
+This is disinformation designed to coerce you into buying yet another fake paradigm -- yet another time-honored human institution.
+We might eventually use more oil than can be produced, but if we scale back and are smarter about how we use it, as Da-da hopes you're all doing, there should be plenty of oil till energy concerns decide to unveil other energy sources they've no doubt had under wraps for years, waiting to make money off them.
+Yes, Da-da just said that oil is a renewable resource... because it is, if we're careful.
+Alas, corporations have more rights than people, and live longer, and will tell you the "truth" only when it suits their bottom lines.

-Sadly, corporations and many humans associated with them only want money, at all costs, and the costs build up over time until this kind of system collapses.
-When a system interferes with society to such an extent that the society will eventually crumble because of it, it's days are numbered, as are the days of any society that subscribes to it.
+Sadly, corporations, and many humans associated with them only want money, at any and all costs, and the costs build up over time until said system collapses.
+When a system interferes with society to such an extent that the society eventually crumbles because of it, it's days are numbered, as are the days of any society that endorses it.
 This will one day involve yet another awesome paradigm shift, and it will happen sooner than you think.
 Sorry to burst your bubble, but Da-da's pretty sure you'll like the alternative.

 My heart trembles like a poor leaf.